epsagon/list-lambdas/README.rst

 Usage
 -----

-Filter only Lambda functions that has not been active for the past 10 days:
+Filter only Lambda functions that have not been active in the last 10 days:

 .. code-block:: bash